Roseacre Inquiry Week 2

-Ms Leiven said the only vulnerable user counts the Inspector can consider are those by Cuadrilla, and RAG could have done their own if they disagreed.
+Ms Lieven said the only vulnerable user counts the Inspector can consider are those by Cuadrilla, and RAG could have done their own if they disagreed.
 Mrs Richardson said they did not have the resources to do that and the timescales did not

 allow it once they knew what the new routes were.

-Ms Leiven spent some time using specific examples from the 'witness statements' to try to damage the evidence Mrs Richardson had provided about use of the canal by canoeists at the Hand and Dagger (and later in other areas) - it's her
+Ms Lieven spent some time using specific examples from the 'witness statements' to try to damage the evidence Mrs Richardson had provided about use of the canal by canoeists at the Hand and Dagger (and later in other areas) - it's her

-job to do that for Cuadrilla of course - but she was up against someone with clear detailed personal local knowledge and although Ms Leiven made it sound convincing, we're sure the Inspector will have seen through it (as did we) and
+job to do that for Cuadrilla of course - but she was up against someone with clear detailed personal local knowledge and although Ms Lieven made it sound convincing, we're sure the Inspector will have seen through it (as did we) and

 of course if he's worried, Mr De Feu can pick it up under re-examination as well.

-There was another tricky moment when Ms Leiven tried to get Mrs Richardson to agree that if Cuadrilla were to repair all the potholes and crumbling edges of the road it would be a good thing.
+There was another tricky moment when Ms Lieven tried to get Mrs Richardson to agree that if Cuadrilla were to repair all the potholes and crumbling edges of the road it would be a good thing.